 You might say, "But I don't have a bike."
 Well, no worries there.
 The Indiana Pacers Bikeshare began.
 It offers over 250 bikes around town at 25 locations (conveniently located on the Cultural Trail!) at a reasonable cost.
 So, you don't have any excuses now, right?

-Oh and I almost forgot to mention the art!
+Oh, and I just remembered that I should mention the art!
 There are seven pieces of public art on the trail.
-Part of the trail is the Glick Peace Walk which celebrates 12 luminary individuals who made peaceful progress.
+The Glick Peace Walk is part of the trail, which celebrates 12 luminary individuals who made peaceful progress.

 Be sure to Visit Indy to pair this with one of the MANY events and attractions in the area.
-There is always something going in one of my favorite cities to explore.
+Something is always going on in one of my favorite cities to explore.